chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-05-04-Kubernetes-in-Google-Cloud-Challenge-Lab.md

 **Hint**: Refer procedures and modify the codes in the lab GSP055 [Introduction to Docker](https://google.qwiklabs.com/focuses/1029?parent=catalog#step6)

-The lab instruction requires you to run the docker image built in task 1 and show the running application by **Web Preview** on port 8080.
+The lab instruction requires you to run the docker image built in Task 1 and show the running application by **Web Preview** on port 8080.
 Based on the requirements, the docker command will be:

 {:.ml-3}
 ```bash